 Our promise to you:

-When it comes to our loose and/or upholstered items, such as our day bed mattress and bolster, floor cushion and seat pad are made by Naturalmat for Another Country.
+When it comes to our loose and/or upholstered items, such as our day bed mattress and bolster, our sofa or seat pad, these are made with 100% natural materials by our partner Naturalmat.
 Naturalmat is the only UK mattress maker using certified organic latex and certified organic coir (coconut fibre) and source their lambswool locally.

 How it’s made